Cleanup and debris removal

 Phase 2 Debris removal

-We will explain these phases.
-When they are complete, your property is ready for rebuilding.
+When both phases are complete, your property is ready for rebuilding.

 Phase 1